-All LTIP compensation is at risk.
-LTIP compensation is based on the executive achieving an objective and measurable performance metric.
+All LTIP is at risk and is based on an objective metric.

-2. Were the 2023 LTIP payouts determined based on a performance range (i.e., below minimum/threshold, minimum/threshold, target, maximum)?
+- 2. Were the LTIP payouts for the previous year determined based on a performance range (i.e., below minimum/threshold, minimum/threshold, target, maximum)?
+Check one: - Yes: 🗵 No: 🗆 - 3.
+Did the electrical corporation use one range for all LTIP metrics for the previous year or differing ranges based on the category of metric)?
 Check one:

-Yes: ⊠ No: □
+Onerangeforall metrics: ⊠ Multiple ranges:□